BabylonJSGuide/BabylonJSGuide.github.io/content/begins/Introductions/Introducing_Babylonjs.md

 ## My New Friends - .position, .rotation, and .scaling  ##

-As you toured the Babylon.js Playground demo scenes, you surely saw some .position, .rotation, and maybe some .scaling properties being 'set' with values.
-Let's take a look at each one:
+Let's take a look at some ways of transforming a mesh:

 **POSITION** - Every mesh is POSITIONED in a scene using X, Y, and Z settings.
 You can think of the .position property... as the mesh's LOCATION.
 The link below... is a saved playground scene that illustrates using a mesh's .position property.
 Try to open it in a new window or new tab, so you can jump back and forth between this tutorial... and the playground scene: